newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 required: true
 issuingAgency: New Jersey Motor Vehicle Commission
 ---

 All drivers need to have a letter of certification before they can legally operate company vehicles.
 It’s the employer’s responsibility to file an application for a driver's certification if the driver doesn't already have one.

 **Note:** Only drivers holding a Commercial Driver’s License (CDL) with a Passenger (P) endorsement are exempt from this requirement.

 ---

 ### Eligibility Requirements

 - Drivers must be at least 21 years old
 - Drivers must pass a criminal background check

 ### Application Requirements

 - Business name
 - Business address
-- `Tax ID|tax-id`
+- `NJ Tax ID|tax-id`
 - Driver’s name
 - Driver’s address
 - Driver’s license number
 - Driver’s SSN

->**Once completed, you will have:**
+> **Once completed, you will have:**
+>
->- A letter of qualification or disqualification for the driver
+> - A letter of qualification or disqualification for the driver
 >   **Note:** The letter will only be mailed to the employer.
 The process takes about 2 weeks after the application is processed.

->**What if don’t complete this task?**
+> **What if don’t complete this task?**
+>
->- You, as the employer, can be fined up to $500 for each uncertified driver operating your vehicles
+> - You, as the employer, can be fined up to $500 for each uncertified driver operating your vehicles